MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 1. Take a minute to review GitHub Copilot's response.

     GitHub Copilot should identify the `Validate()` method duplication and the similar patterns in `CalculateShipping()` methods.
-It may also note similar patterns in relation to audit logging, error handling, and payment/refund processing.
+It might also note similar patterns in relation to audit logging, error handling, and payment/refund processing.

 1. Update the chat context to specify the **EmailService.cs** file.